 Beyond actually resolving the situation with your angry customer, make sure you take a look at your operations and try to resolve any internal issues that may have caused the problem your customer had.
 If you let the same issue occur too many times, your food truck business will have a very hard time recovering its reputation.

-Dealing with difficult customers is something every food truck owner will have to do.
+Dealing with angry customers is something every food truck owner will have to do.
 But they should really be few and far between, so try to focus on your happy, loyal customers who are why you’re running a food truck business in the first place.